swch/strivve-docs/src/pages/resources/cryptography/index.md

 ### Additional Credential Protection

-In addition to the CardSavr data base being AES-256 encrypted, PCI-DSS SAD and MC are stored as encrypted blobs within the data base; known collectively as a per user Strivve Safe employing the AWS-256-CBC algorithm with keys derived by mixing an internal Cardsavr environment key with a Cardholder key that is provided by the application.
+In addition to the CardSavr data base being AES-256 encrypted, PCI-DSS SAD and MC are stored as encrypted blobs within the data base; known collectively as a per user Strivve Safe employing the AWS-256-CBC algorithm with keys derived by mixing an internal CardSavr environment key with a Cardholder key that is provided by the application.
 This dual key system employs a strategy of persistently storing the pair in seperate environments; CardSavr and partner in order to prevent disclosure with persistent material from within CardSavr.

 For each card placement job, a unique ephemeral Job Safe is created containing  PCI-DSS SAD card information and MC for the merchant site.
 This safe is stored as a blob encryted using the AES-256-CBC algorithm with a one time use key and exists only for the duration of a job.